Partnership – Great goal; Insufficient word

 Anytime, Anywhere

 If trust is my goal, then I must come to terms with my own shadow: the power I give to others, the denial of my own ambivalence about participation, the fact I do not walk my talk, have silenced my own voice, have left behind my own faith and innocence.
 Trust is the willingness to go public with all of who I am.
-If I could ever really believe this, (rather than write about it), then my “trust problem” might fade.
-Why we think it is the task of people in power to create a high trust environment, I no longer understand.
+If I could ever really believe this (rather than write about it), then my “problem” might fade.
+Why we think it is the task of people in power to create a high-trust environment I no longer understand.

-I can create a high trust environment any time I want.
+I can create this environment any time I want.
 All I must realize is that I am creating the environment in which I live.
 We are afraid of being naïve and a fool if we continue to trust in the face of others’ betrayal.
 Well, what is so great about being strategic and clever?
 And what is so wrong about being a fool?
-Maybe being willing to be a fool is the exact means of creating the high trust world that we each long for.
+Maybe being willing to be a fool is the exact means of creating the high-trust world that we each long for.

-If you want help creating a high-trust environment anytime you want, check out our newest program, Flawless Conversations: Building Trusting Relationships, to learn how.
+If you want help to create a better environment anytime you want, check out our newest program, Flawless Conversations: Building Trusting Relationships, to learn how.

 Facing the Virtual World